learn-co-curriculum/react-hooks-what-is-react/README.md

 ```

 React, however, encourages a **declarative** approach to working with the DOM.
-In our code below (which is a special JSX format that React uses &mdash; more on
+In our code below (which is a special JSX format that React uses — more on
 that later!), we don't describe _how_ to update the browser (i.e. "remove that
 `<div>`, add this `<li>`, etc.").
 Instead, we provide React with a template of
 _what_ the component should look like once it is finished being prepared, i.e.: